oaao/decisiontreehugger/README.md

 ### decision tree

-<details><summary>→ Expand this to read context on the design parametrisation of the decision tree.</summary>
+<details><summary>Expand this to read context on the design parametrisation of the decision tree.</summary>

 <p>